alexharri/website/posts/planes.md

 <Scene scene="three-planes-three-lines" height={430} zoom={1.2} yOffset={0.5} />

-As we learned when looking at plane-plane intersections, the cross product of the two plane normals yields the direction of the intersection line.
+As we learned when looking at plane-plane intersections, the cross product of two plane normals gives us the direction vector of the planes' line of intersection.

 <Scene scene="three-planes-three-lines-cross" height={460} zoom={1.4} />